ASDSE/kineticsimfit/README.md

 ### Import raw data (txt) and fit to a model

 1. click: **Browse...** and choose file -> open
-2. select appropriate import parameters (JASCO option recognizes meta data header and footer of the brands output) and click: **Initialize**
+2. select appropriate import parameters (JASCO option recognizes meta data header and footer of the brands output) and click: **Import/Update Data**
 3. adjust the values for concentrations, binding and rate constants (CBA) according to acquisition conditions
 4. give a good guess for the rate constant of interest and the signal parameters
 5. adjust the **red simulated curve** as close as possible to the real data (**blue dots**)